 - Running out of cash

-Secret to Startup Success:
+The secret to Startup Success:

-Though we cannot claim that a single rule may work for all but the basics are same for every success story.
+Though we cannot claim that a single rule may work for all but the basics are the same for every success story.

 - Vision — A clear picture of the idea and goals

 - Focus — Putting the right amount of focus on the right thing.
 This can be done by setting SMART (specific, measurable, achievable, relevant, & time-bound) goals.

 - Good team – Hiring people who know what they have to do